How to Choose the best Softbox for you!

 With honeycomb grids, there is a slight loss of light compared to the softbox without a honeycomb fitted.
 There is also a slight loss of softness since the spread of light is being restricted.
 However, both issues can be rectified by moving your softbox slightly closer to your subject if possible, this will compensate for the light loss, and make the apparent size of your light bigger which makes your light softer.

 EssentialPhoto is an Official Godox Partner and trusted UK Distributor, stocking the widest range of Godox kit in the UK.
-We offer a 2 Year Warranty* across our stock and Customer Support and after-sales repair at our British store.
+We offer up to a 2 Year Warranty* across our stock and Customer Support and after-sales repair at our British store.